[Ansible] Solution for "(libselinux-python) aren't installed!" for CentOS 6 Playbook

 Hello everyone.

-He is a member of the System Solutions Department and has a sudden urge to eat tsukemen and pasta.
+I'm Naka, a member of the System Solutions Department, and I have a sudden craving for tsukemen and pasta.

-When trying to update or change a manually managed CentOS 6 environment using Ansible, the error " (libselinux-python) isn't installed! " tends to occur.
+When trying to update or change a manually managed CentOS 6 environment using Ansible, it is easy to encounter the error (libselinux-python) aren't installed! "

-However a hassle to have to manually manage all the machines even though there are a lot of them and you want to manage them with Ansible .
+However, it a hassle to have to manually handle all the machines before you can manage them all with Ansible, even though there are so many of them .

-In that case, I thought, `` It would be easier to solve that with Ansible,'' and wrote a playbook.
+So I thought, " It would be easy if I could solve that problem with Ansible," and wrote a Playbook.

-This time, we will introduce and explain the "(libselinux-python) isn't installed!" solution playbook for CentOS 6.
+This time, we will introduce and explain the "Playbook for resolving '(libselinux-python) aren't installed!' for CentOS 6."

-• We do not recommend operating on CentOS 6.
+• We do not recommend using it on CentOS 6.

-• You are using a version that is no longer supported.
+• This is a version that is no longer supported.

-This is also for emergency use and is not intended to be recommended.
+is also a temporary solution is not intended to be recommended.

 (libselinux-python) isn't installed!

-When using modules that require changes such as file operations,
+When using modules that change, such as file operations,

 • not completely disabled

-*2. Ansible runs on Python, so Python is required to operate his SELinux.
+*2. Ansible runs on Python, so this is required for Python to operate SELinux.

-*For Python 3, it is "python3-libselinux", but it seems that it is not generally provided for CentOS 6.
+* For Python 3, the required libselinux is "python3-libselinux," but this does not appear to be generally available for CentOS 6.

 # sudo yum install libselinux-python

-However, CentOS 6 is EOL, a high possibility that you will not be able to use yum if the repository remains the default .
+However, CentOS 6 is EOL, a high possibility that yum will not be usable if the repository remains at the default setting .

-In that case, you will need to perform a local installation using wget & rpm from an available repository.
+In that case you will need to do a local install using wget & rpm from an available repository

-Therefore, manual handling in multiple environments is relatively difficult.
+Therefore, manual response across multiple environments is quite difficult

-Therefore, our stance is, ``We want to actively bring things that can be done stably with Ansible to that.''
+Therefore, our stance is, "We would like to actively move towards Ansible as much as possible for things that can be done stably with Ansible."

-A. I think it would be smarter to handle version differences by separating the playbooks and making decisions/branching at the include/import stage.
+A. I think it would be smarter to handle version differences by separating the Playbooks and making judgments/branching at the include/import stage

-I was worried about making it compatible, but it already includes branching when ``yum'' cannot be used, making it a little complicated.
+I was wondering whether to make it compatible, but it already includes a branch for when "yum" cannot be used, which makes it a bit complicated

-Since the directory hierarchy name of the repository may change depending on the OS version, there will be more branches.
+The repository directory hierarchy names may change depending on the OS version, which will further increase the number of branches

-We did not include it because we judged that creating version branches within a single playbook would reduce readability and maintainability.
+We decided not to include version branching within a single Playbook because we felt it would reduce readability and maintainability

 Execution environment